 - A current year operating budget. (annual condensed budget 1- 3 pages max)

 - Financial statements for the most recent fiscal year.

 - Detailed budget for the project or expenditure that you are requesting a grant for.
 Include supporting bids or price quotes if applicable.

 - IRS Determination Letter.
 If you are a parish or school claiming exemption under the group exemption for the Episcopal Church, you should be able to provide a letter to document inclusion in the group exemption.

-After the application has been reviewed, it is forwarded to the Grants Committee for consideration.
+After the application has been reviewed by Foundation staff, it is forwarded to the Grants Committee for consideration.
 The Grants Committee reviews grant applications, balancing needs across the Diocese against available funds in making grant recommendations to the Foundation’s Board of Trustees, which makes the final decision on awards.